Delegating authority with CARM

 - Indicate which programs they have access to (all programs or specific ones)

-- Indicate how transactions should appear, ie. submitted by your Broker’s company or your own.
+- Indicate how transactions should appear, ie. submitted by your broker, broker and importer, or all transactions.

 - Review the summary